 11 WordPress Client Portal Plugins to Choose From

 Once you’ve decided to have your WordPress client portal included on the site, you can use a plugin that will do the job for you.
 Each plugin comes with features that can be more or less appropriate for what you want.
-Analyze each of these 11 plugins and see which one fits your needs best:
+As an easier approach, you can try using a Managed WordPress hosting, which allows to install a complete website with bundled plugins in 1-click, picking from different use cases, including the client portal.
+In case if you prefer to pick components and build a custom solution yourself, analyze each of these 11 plugins and see which one fits your needs best:

 This plugin is appropriate for websites that are centered on education and learning.
 You can configure the client portal the way you want, by making use of its many customization options.
 The customer support portal you can create with this plugin is a dedicated, user-centric experience and your users will thank you for it.
 The portal can only be used by users who own an account on your site.